Introducing VCWA’s 2026 International Day of Peace Theme

 Special pricing for VCWA Members - email info@vcwa.org for more information

-Full-day tickets include breakfast, lunch, exclusive networking opportunities.
+Full-day tickets include breakfast, lunch, afternoon refreshments, and exclusive networking opportunities.

 *We believe cost should never be a barrier to attending our events.
 To support accessibility, we offer sliding-scale ticket options.
 Please contact halie@vcwa.org for details and assistance.